jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 >>>ssc.start()
 ```
 Type some words in the `nc` terminal window.
 As you can see, spark is now
-batching things up in `RDD` representing 30 seconds of incoming data.
+batching things up in a *DStream* `RDD` representing 30 seconds of incoming data.

 ## Step-3.
 Parsing JSON data